|Home » |

 - Lifetime maps and traffic (indicated by “LMT” after model number on the box)

-- 3D traffic receiver with vehicle power cable (the vehicle power cable is also the 3D traffic receiver)
+- Vehicle power cable and traffic receiver (the vehicle power cable is also the traffic receiver)

 - Vehicle suction cup mount